 The Water Authority also has a separate, 110-year agreement to receive Colorado River water conserved by lining parts of the Coachella and All-American canals.
 These projects provide 80,000 acre-feet of water to the region annually.

 The Water Authority also is in the final stages of executing a $3.1 billion Capital Improvement Program to further improve regional water delivery and storage capacity.
-The program includes 50 different projects, including new reservoirs, pipelines, pumping stations and a regional water treatment facility.
-Major projects under way include raising San Vicente Dam in East County by 117 feet to provide 152,100 acre-feet of additional local storage.
+The program includes dozens of projects, including new reservoirs, pipelines, pumping stations and a regional water treatment facility.
+Major projects include raising San Vicente Dam in East County by 117 feet to provide 157,000 acre-feet of additional local storage.

-In addition to developing new water supplies, it makes sense for the region to use its existing water resources as wisely and efficiently as possible.
-That’s why conservation has been a key component of the Water Authority’s supply diversification strategy for the last two decades.
-The Water Authority works with its member agencies and other partners to offer programs that improve water use efficiency for residential, commercial, and agricultural users and help promote conservation as a way of life in the San Diego region.
+In addition to developing new water supplies, the region uses water resources efficiently.
+That’s why water-use efficiency has been a key component of the Water Authority’s supply diversification strategy for the past two decades.
+The Water Authority works with its member agencies and other partners to offer programs that improve water-use efficiency for residential, commercial, and agricultural users and help promote conservation as a way of life in the San Diego region.

-Conservation tips and program information is available at watersmartsd.org.
+Conservation tips and program information is at WaterSmartSD.org.

 This Water Authority is cost-effectively managing the region's water supply portfolio through:

 Collaborative planning with member agencies and regional partners on water supply issues and response to shortages

 Aggressively representing regional interests at Metropolitan Water District of Southern California and other agencies